thisiserico/golib/README.md

 ## 👩‍💻 Provided modules

-The [`cntxt`][cntxt] package lets you interact with known attributes that are required to keep in a context.

 The [`errors`][errors] package lets you create contextual errors using a simplified contract.

 The [`halt`][halt] package lets you handle graceful shutdowns.